-In this 3-year PhD program, we introduce theory, tools and skills for advancing policy in five block courses and then apply these in various case studies.
-Each block course is organized as a series of lectures, literature studies, and group work.
-Real-life case studies and exchange with external experts, policy-makers and politicians provide hands-on experience.
+This 3-year PhD Program of 12 ECTS introduces students in block courses and workshops to theory, tools and skills for interacting at the science policy interface.
+Each block course is organized as a series of lectures, tool-oriented workshops, literature studies, and problem-based group work on timely case studies from the science-policy domain.
+Exchange with external experts, policymakers and politicians provide hands-on experience.
 Opportunities and expectations for networking are central to the training program.
-Students are further encouraged to attend at least one national or international conference addressing policy topics in natural sciences.
+Our program learning objectives are:

 Students in the program will obtain their PhD from the University of Zurich, ETH Zurich or the University of Basel.